unff/Escoba/README.md

 - [x] fix account form. 'send' is poor wording. 'create' and/or 'modify' would be better
 - [ ] add bill tracking to this at some point.
 See billtrack section below
 - [ ] Switch to firebase?
 Would that provide any better usage?
+- [x] throw away a nghts worth of code because the Account wouldnt pass correctly

 ## Box o' UX stuff